MK2112/guardian-sync/README.md

 ### Auto-Start

-To have guardian-sync start automatically on boot, prompt for your GPG passphrase, and have guardian-sync run in the background:
+To have guardian-sync start automatically, prompt for your GPG passphrase, and have guardian-sync run in the background:
 ```bash
 guardian-sync --auto
 ```